COVID-19’s Impact on Indian Agriculture: How Data Should Drive Future Policies

 Editor’s note: This article is part of NextBillion’s series “Enterprise in the Time of Coronavirus,” which explores how the business and development sectors are responding to the pandemic.
 For news updates and analysis, virtual events, and links to useful resources related to the COVID-19 crisis, check out our coronavirus resource page.

 As policymakers look to understand the impact of COVID-19 on the agricultural sector, they will need synthesised data to inform their policies.
 This is the first in a series of articles by IDinsight, that provide analysis of existing data and draw attention to gaps for researchers to fill in over the coming months.
+The second article can be read here.

 The Indian agricultural economy is made up of dazzlingly complex market linkages connecting approximately 263.1 million agricultural workers, directly or indirectly, to over 1 billion domestic consumers – and many other consumers around the world.
 When the Central Government announced a 21-day national lockdown in response to COVID-19 on March 24th, there were deep fears that the agricultural sector would be crippled.
 Many worried that the transportation restrictions in particular would bring to a crashing halt the highly intertwined and labor-intensive food systems that deliver agricultural goods across the country.